tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 With Indexify, you can accomplish the following with your PDFs:

 1. 🔍 **Data Extraction:** Easily extract specific information from PDFs, such as fields from tax documents, healthcare records, invoices, and receipts.
 Use Cases: Automate Manual Data Entry
 2. 📚 **Document Indexing:** Build searchable indexes on vector stores and structured stores by combining PDF extractors with chunking, embedding, and structured data extractors.
-Use Cases: RAG Applications, Assitants, etc.
+Use Cases: RAG Applications, Assistants, etc.
 3. 🤖 **Document Q&A:** Get Answers to specific Questions from Documents without creating indexing.

 ## 🔧 The Extraction Pipeline: A Three-Stage Process

 PDF Extraction Pipelines are usually composed of three stages.
-You can use one or more of these stages depending on your usecase -
+You can use one or more of these stages depending on your use case -

 1. 📄 **Content Extraction Stage:** Start by extracting raw content from your PDFs using extractors like `pdf/pdf-extractor` or `pdf/markdown`.
 These extractors will retrieve text, images, and tables from your documents.
 2. ✂️ **Content to Chunk Extraction Stage:** Break down the extracted content into manageable chunks using extractors like `text/chunking`.
 This stage helps organize your content into coherent and contextually relevant pieces, making it easier to process and understand.
 3. 🧠 **Chunk to Embedding Extraction Stage:** Convert the chunks into vector embeddings using extractors like `embedding/minilm-l6` or `embedding/arctic`.

 ## 🎞️ Image Extraction
 If you would like to extract images from PDF, the best extractor to use is `tensorlake/pdf-extractor` It automatically extracts images from documents and writes them into blob stores.
-Once images are extracted, you could create pipelines for many downstream image tasks - Embedding using CLIP for semantic search, visual understading of images using GPT4V, Cog or Moondream, or object detection using YOLO.Indexify provides extractors for all these downstream tasks.
+Once images are extracted, you could create pipelines for many downstream image tasks - Embedding using CLIP for semantic search, visual understanding of images using GPT4V, Cog or Moondream, or object detection using YOLO.Indexify provides extractors for all these downstream tasks.

 ## 📈 Table Extraction
 Tables are automatically extracted by `tensorlake/pdf-extractor` as JSON metadata.
 You can query the metadata associated with documents by calling the Retrieval APIs.